Roll20/roll20-character-sheets/PokemonTabletopAdventures_v3/README.md

 - Added a Capture Pokemon skill to make life easier for everyone.
 - Added generic attribute checks - click on the modifier values to roll them.
+- Added a hidden attribute for use in initiative checks: `initiative-tie-breaker` which rolls a d20 when accessed.
 - Ran the code through the Prettifier linter to ensure we're not missing any gaps - this kind of messes up the formatting but it should at least standardise it from now on!

 ### Nov 28, 2020